werbasinnotec/ngx-openalpr-scanner/README.md

 - @Input() device: MediaDeviceInfo;
 Input the device what you want to use.
 Getting devices via camerasFound Output.

+- @Input() disableCamera: boolean;
+Input an event when the camera will disable

 - @Input() openalprsecret: string;
 The secret for the openalpr api.